-Douglas Watkinson is an English novelist, playwright and screenwriter, specializing in crime and mystery.
+Douglas Watkinson is an English novelist, playwright and screenwriter.

 He cannot remember a time when he didn’t write and has written literally hundreds of television scripts, contributing to many popular series.
 His favourites are Lovejoy, Boon, Agatha Christie’s Poirot and Midsomer Murders.
 The latter’s worldwide audience numbers a staggering one billion people.

 Douglas is the author of The Nathan Hawk Murder Mysteries, a series of crime novels.
 They celebrate the unpredictable Nathan Hawk - a sacked police officer turned private investigator.